Malcolm Slaney

 of Speech Signals (edited by Martin Cooke,

-Beet and Malcolm Crawford, John Wiley & Sons).
-This
+Steve Beet and Malcolm Crawford, John Wiley & Sons).

-the reason that we think time-domain processing is
+This tutorial describes the reason that we think

 Postscript